Lartu/p5.clickable/README.md

   <img src="https://img.shields.io/badge/current_version-1.2-green.svg">
 </p>

 Welcome!
 This is **p5.clickable**, a [p5.js](http://p5js.org) library that lets you create and customize **buttons** and assign event-based behaviours to them.
 With **p5.clickable** you can create buttons and define what happens when the user *hovers over*, *clicks*, *releases* or *moves* the cursor *outside* of them.

 Can't wait?
 Check [this **live example**](https://lartu.github.io/projects/p5.clickable/example.html) to see some of the things this library can do.
 Its source code is available in the [example](example) folder of this repository.

+>:warning: **Attention Contributors!** It seems that in one poorly checked pull request some of the newly contributes features were deleted.
+Sorry!
+I will add them again in the next release alongside all new features.

 ## :telescope: Code Example
 With **p5.clickable** you can get a button up and running with just a few lines of code.
 For example, to create a plain white button at (20, 20) that when pressed changes color and shows an alert message you do: